psxpaul/gradle-execfork-plugin/README.md

 timeout | Long | *Optional.* The maximum number of seconds associated with the waitForPort or waitForOutput task.
 Default: `60` stopAfter | org.gradle.api.Task | *Optional.* A task that, when finished, will cause the process to stop.
-If none is specified, the process will stop at the very end of a build (whether successful or not). commandLine | String | *Required.* The path to the executable.
+If none is specified, the process will stop at the very end of a build (whether successful or not). commandLine | String | *Required.* The path to the executable. environment | Two Strings OR one Map<String, String> | *Optional.* Environment variables to launch the executable with.
+You can either assign a Map with the '=' operator, or pass 2 Strings as key/value to the function.
+Note that multiple calls to this function are supported.

 #### JavaExecFork: